-The New UK Company Data provides access to a huge assortment of business microdata, by the office for Nation-wide Information.
+The Land registry data provides access to a huge assortment of business microdata, by the office for Nation-wide Information.
 These data are moderately distinguishable, that can be retrieved from the Protected Lab route.
 The statistics are aggregated with an extensive range of examinations and some administrative sources and cover mentioned:

 - Workforce skills